Dr. Kelly Jameson

 Dr. Jameson is married to Dallas attorney Chris Jameson and they have three children who remind her daily that you can never truly master the art of parenting.
 When she’s not doing all the things listed above, she likes to work out, read, write, listen to podcasts and spend countless hours on Pinterest (because visualizing the best version of your life takes some research!)

-Nicole Stock is a Graduate Intern based in Dallas, Texas.
-Nicole is passionate about working with adolescents and young adults and recognizes how difficult those stages of life can be.
+Nicole Stock is a Licensed Professional Counselor Associate based in Dallas, Texas and is under the supervision of Kelly Jameson, PhD, LPC-S. Nicole is passionate about working with adolescents and young adults and recognizes how difficult those stages of life can be.
 Her goal is to provide a comfortable space to talk about uncomfortable things.

-Nicole is currently finishing up her Master’s of Science in Clinical Mental Health Counseling, with a concentration in child and adolescent therapy, at Southern Methodist University.
+Nicole graduated with a Master of Science in Clinical Mental Health Counseling, with a concentration in child and adolescent therapy, from Southern Methodist University.
+Nicole received her Bachelor of Science in Psychology from the University of Oklahoma.
 She believes in helping others understand and accept themselves while encouraging positive changes in thought patterns and belief systems.

-When Nicole is not studying or seeing clients, she enjoys listening to true crime podcasts, walking the Katy Trail, and trying new Dallas restaurants.
+When Nicole is not helping clients become the best versions of themselves, she enjoys reading, listening to true crime podcasts, walking the Katy Trail, and trying new Dallas restaurants.